 Approximately 160 artworks by artists from all over the world are dotted across the Echigo-Tsumari Art Field.
 We hope that you will feel and discover satoyama in different seasons via artworks in the fields, unoccupied houses and closed schools.

-Echigo-Tsumari Art Field has welcomed many young volunteers from cities.
-They have been involved with many different projects.
-The encounter between the old who have spent their entire lives on farming thinly populated lands and students who don’t have clear purpose in their city lives resulted in collision and confusions at first.
-But this transformed into appreciation and co-operation, leading to an opening up of the region through the initiative of these young people.
+The Echigo-Tsumari Art Field also welcomes many young volunteers from urban areas.
+They take part in a variety of projects.
+The encounter between elderly people who have been farming in a sparsely populated area and students who do not have a clear purpose for their life in the city is at first marked by conflict and confusion.
+However, this turned into gratitude and cooperation, leading to the opening up of the community through the initiative of the young people.

 Learn and play